-Claire learned the value of intentional conections first hand in high school.
-Because she moved four times before 8th grade, she found herself with only one close friend as she entered 11th grade.
-In a plot twist right out of a teen TV series, she and her friend decided to break into the elite group who worked on the school yearbook and newspaper.
-With the blessings of their incredibly understanding parents, they started giving parties every other weekend and inviting these kids to their homes.
-The parties were small at first but as the word got around, the parties grew in size and popularity.
-The new friendships she and her friend had craved became reality.
+I learned the value of intentional connections first-hand in high school.
+Because I moved four times before 8th grade, I found myself with only one close friend as I entered 11th grade.
+In a plot twist right out of a teen TV series, my friend and I decided to break into the elite group who worked on the school yearbook and newspaper.
+With the blessings of our incredibly understanding parents, we started giving parties every other weekend and inviting these kids to our homes.
+The parties were small at first, but as the word got around, the parties grew in size and popularity.
+The new friendships we had craved became a reality.
 We won’t admit to the number of years that have passed since then, but we will say that this group continues to meet by Zoom even now!
-By intentionally creating her own inner circle of friends, she realized her dream social life.
+By intentionally creating my own inner circle of friends, I realized my dream social life.

 Here are four key elements to building those intentional connections – be intentional about the people you associate with, learn and practice active listening skills, develop constructive conflict resolution techniques and make sure to focus on positivity as much as possible in your interactions.

 Be Intentional about Building Connections

 Making sure to stay connected to the key people in your personal and business life has never been more important and challenging.
 COVID 19 has changed the face of how we maintain contact with others and requires even more commitment and attention.
 Setting up some sort of routine check-in, whether it’s in person, by phone, Zoom or some other virtual option or even texting, gives the structure to make sure that you stay in a relationship with others.
 This commitment can often take a backseat to our task list, projects or issues that demand our immediate attention.
 The trick is to do your best to really understand how they are, going deeper than the perfunctory check-in.